nafiul-araf/Supply-Chain-Research-and-Analysis/README.md

 By addressing the identified bottlenecks and implementing the recommended strategies, the organization can improve operational efficiency, enhance customer satisfaction, and achieve long-term profitability.
 Investing in advanced analytics and data-driven decision-making will provide a competitive edge and unlock future growth opportunities.

-## File Descriptions
+## File Sturcture
-- **Data Analysis Report Rubric_Fall_2024.pdf**
-  Contains the evaluation criteria and guidelines for preparing the data analysis report.

-- **Raw Data_supply_chain_data.xls**
-  Includes the raw dataset used for conducting supply chain analysis.
-This file serves as the primary data source for insights.

-- **Supply Chain Data.xlsx**
-  A processed and refined dataset derived from the raw data, ready for deeper analysis and visualization.
+Supply Chain/
+├── Data Analysis Report Rubric_Fall_2024.pdf    # Evaluation rubric for the data analysis report ├── Raw Data_supply_chain_data.xls               # Raw supply chain data for analysis └── Supply Chain Data.xlsx                       # Cleaned dataset for further analysis

 ## Download Instructions
 To download this repository, follow these steps: